-Bold, colourful, and emotive, with a sense of solitude is how I would describe my work, and if I had to analyse it further, I would say it’s a reflection of my inner character, rather than my outwork character and appearance which is much more constant!
+Bold, colourful, and emotive, with a sense of solitude is how I would describe my work.
+I would say it’s a reflection of my inner character, rather than my outer character and appearance which is much more constant!

 Why do I paint?
 Well, I can’t sing or play a musical instrument, and my dancing skills are atrocious!
 However I do have an urge to be creative and I find that when I am surrounded by paints, brushes, paper and water, and some motivating music in the background, creating an artwork becomes second nature to me and I am compelled to put my heart and soul into each new piece.

 Watercolour is my choice of medium because it has such a range of possibilities, from gentle, flowing transparency, to thick, bold brush strokes.
-I love adding ordinary pantry items to my watercolour paintings to create the appearance of texture, particularly in my abstracts and semi-abstracts.
-I love experimenting with salt, cling wrap, spider web, watercolour pencil, sandpaper, and alcohol (which also doubles as a great way to wind down at the end of a busy day)!
+I often love adding to my paintings with salt, cling wrap, spider web, watercolour pencil, sandpaper, and alcohol (which also doubles as a great way to wind down at the end of a busy day)!

 If you were to ask me who my influence is, I’d say I admire Frida Kahlo – a famous female artist who preferred to paint as she felt rather than what was traditionally accepted.
 My goal is to do the same – with my own style and influences – and just enjoy being an individual.
 I don’t see the point of painting something that will please everyone else but not myself.
 True artists and individuals will understand what I mean.

 “The only thing is I know is that I paint because I need to, and I paint whatever passes through my head without any other consideration”.
 Frida Kahlo